 There has been a trend that employers have shared about new hires; their new recruits have difficulties critically thinking, problem solving, and collaborating.
 Yikes!
 As an educator, I have noticed similarities in my students.
 In a world of instant gratification of Amazon same-day shipping, Alexa informing about movie times, and technology so accessible we panic … Continue reading Makerspace: What is it?

 It's been about 11 months since the first installment of Teacher to Tech and the saga continues.
 As I have not been introduced to many educators who have taken this leap, I find myself compelled to share my journey with you.
-Perhaps it will guide, or positively influence someone else in knowing that this mission … Continue reading From Teacher to Tech (EdTech): Episode 2
+Perhaps it will guide, or positively influence someone else in knowing that this mission … Continue reading Instructional Design: Prepare for the Application

 A personal memoir of my year, and hopes for the new year to come!